direpromise/CookiesVisionModpack/README.md

 ^ OR: delete your old config folder, and let the modpack update, launch the game for the first time, and let it write new updated config files.

-For inquiries, suggestions, or assistance, feel free to use our via [Github](https://github.com/direpromise/CookiesVisionModpack) repository.
+For inquiries, suggestions, or assistance, feel free to use our [Github repository](https://github.com/direpromise/CookiesVisionModpack) or [our Discord Server](https://discord.gg/7r7RBpybV.